Exploring the Significance of Disability Pride Month and ADA Compliance

 What Does the ADA Mean for Business?

 Complying with the ADA and providing everyone with equal access to digital products and services is the right thing to do.
-But there are several other reasons to provide fair and equitable experiences for disabled clients, customers, and employees.
+However there are several other reasons to provide fair and equitable experiences for disabled clients, customers, and employees.

 Investigations and Lawsuits